Taxxx/javaee-6-demos/spring-mvc/README.md

 		return propertyService.findById(id);
 	}

+We will create a test similar to the previous integration test, but I will omit it in this post.
+Take a look at the code in github if you are interested.

 ## Configure MVC controllers

 We will use annotations to configure our MVC Controllers.
 Spring MVC provide a useful